drewsamsen/spark-next/refactoring/app-layout-refactoring-plan.md

 **Current State:**
 - ✅ `SidebarContext` provides all sidebar state management functionality
 - ✅ `AppLayout` uses `useSidebar()` hook from context (not the standalone hooks)
+- ✅ Redundant standalone hooks have been removed from `/src/hooks/`
+- ✅ Hook exports have been removed from `/src/hooks/index.ts`
-- ⚠️ Standalone hooks still exist in `/src/hooks/` but are NOT used anywhere in the app
+- ✅ No imports of these hooks exist in the codebase
-- ⚠️ Hooks are still exported from `/src/hooks/index.ts`

 **Acceptance Criteria:**
-- [ ] Delete `/src/hooks/useSidebarVisibility.ts`
+- [✅] Delete `/src/hooks/useSidebarVisibility.ts`
-- [ ] Delete `/src/hooks/useSidebarSelection.ts`
+- [✅] Delete `/src/hooks/useSidebarSelection.ts`
-- [ ] Delete `/src/hooks/useActiveItemTracking.ts`
+- [✅] Delete `/src/hooks/useActiveItemTracking.ts`
-- [ ] Delete `/src/hooks/useSidebarSearch.ts`
+- [✅] Delete `/src/hooks/useSidebarSearch.ts`
-- [ ] Remove exports from `/src/hooks/index.ts`:
+- [✅] Remove exports from `/src/hooks/index.ts`:
   - Remove `export * from './useSidebarVisibility';`
   - Remove `export * from './useSidebarSelection';`
   - Remove `export * from './useActiveItemTracking';`
   - Remove `export * from './useSidebarSearch';`
-- [ ] Verify no imports of these hooks exist in the codebase (use grep/search)
+- [✅] Verify no imports of these hooks exist in the codebase (use grep/search)
-- [ ] Run the app and verify all sidebar functionality still works
+- [✅] Run the app and verify all sidebar functionality still works

 **Files to Modify:**
 ```